frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 “Now!”

-The cauldron tipped.
+We tipped the cauldron.

 The oil struck the men below with terrible accuracy.
 Scalding.
 Clinging.
-Bottles of dreg followed before the first scream could form, shattering against shields and stone, each one blooming into flame.
-The oil caught fire, and the courtyard became carnage painted in red and orange against pale stone.
+We threw bottles of dreg before their first scream could form, glass shattering against shields and stone, each one blooming into flame.
+The oil caught fire, and the courtyard became carnage painted in red and orange.

 For a single, perfect moment, hope lived again.

 Then I saw what they were building on the far side of the field.
 A mangonel.

 ### * * *

-The mangonel groaned as Fascino’s men readied the first strike.
-Its massive arm was drawn back, ropes straining and creaking as if the machine itself despised the work it was about to do.
-They loaded a stone into the sling, a stone as large as a child, and in my chest, the ember of hope guttered low, flickering like a candle in a sudden breath of wind.
+The siege engine stood against the morning sky like a monument to our coming destruction.
+Its arm drew back with the slow certainty of winter approaching, ropes singing their strain-song as they pulled taut.
+And in my chest, the small flame of hope guttered like a candle in sudden wind.

-“We don’t have the defenses for this.”
-The words slipped out bitter and thin.
-I let my back rest against the cold stone wall.
-Every movement sent a fresh ache through my shoulder, a reminder of its cost, a reminder of how little I had left to give.
+“We don’t have defenses for this.”
+The words tasted bitter as they left my mouth.
+I let my back find the wall again, needing its solidity to keep me upright.
+Every movement sent fresh lightning through my shoulder, each pulse of pain a reminder of how little I had left to give.

-Wil’s hand landed on my good shoulder, firm and grounding.
-“What is it?”
-His voice was tight, every syllable carved sharp.

-“They’re bringing a mangonel,” I said, the words tasting of failure.
-“If they strike true, this tower is gone.”

-Wil’s curse was quiet but rough, like a stone scraping against another.
-Across the room, Sim heard the edge in my voice.
-He turned toward us, his face pale, but his step steady.

-“Tehlu spare us,” Sim murmured, stepping to the arrow slit.
-He looked through it in silence, his lips pressed thin as he took in the sight of the siege engine.
-He stood still for a moment, shoulders slack, gaze distant.
-He was lost in the same place I was, where the walls were crumbling and no good choices remained.

-But then Sim straightened.
-He set his shoulders as if lifting a weight that could not be seen.
-He let out a slow breath that felt like the sharpening of a blade.

-“No,” he said.
-The word struck clean and sharp.
+Wil’s hand found my good shoulder, warm and steady.
+He said nothing at first, just stood beside me.
+Sim joined us a moment later.
+Together we looked out at the mangonel.
+At the crew working with grim efficiency.
+At the stone settling into its sling.

+“I’m sorry,” I said, my voice small and inadequate.
+“I’m sorry I dragged you into this.”

+Sim was quiet for a breath.
+Then he said, “I have to admit, it’s not exactly how I imagined going out.”

+“And how exactly were you planning on going out?”
+Wil asked.
+Something almost like amusement colored his voice.

+“Old,” Sim said.
+“Very old.
+My head pillowed on Fela’s magnificent breasts.”

+Despite everything, laughter broke from us.
+Ragged and raw, but real.
+It lasted only a moment before the whistle cut through the air.
+Rising.
+Growing.

+The impact came from above.

+The world shook.
+Stone struck stone with a sound like thunder breaking.
+The tower lurched beneath us.
+Dust and debris rained down in a choking cloud.
+I hit the floor, arms over my head, as fragments of rock clattered around us like hail.
+The tower groaned, a sound that came up through the floor and into my bones.
+For a long, terrible moment I thought the whole structure would collapse beneath us.

+Then stillness.
+Dust hung thick in the air, turning the world gray.

+“Wil?”
+My voice came out hoarse.

+“Here.”
+Coughing.
+“Sim?”

+“Still breathing.”
+Sim’s voice, rough with dust.
+“Kvothe?”

+“Whole.”

+I pushed myself up on trembling arms.
+Above us, a ragged hole gaped where ceiling had been.
+Blue morning light poured through, illuminating the dust that still hung in the air.
+The edges looked wrong, unstable, like the rest might fall at any moment.
+Debris littered the floor.
+The tower had held, but barely.

+We pulled ourselves to our feet slowly.
+Checking limbs.
+Wiping blood and dust from our faces.
+The three of us standing in a space where death had passed us overhead.

+Then Sim turned from the gaping wound above us.
+“No.” The word came sharp and clean.
 “We’re not done.
 Not yet.”

-Wil arched an eyebrow, voice dry as dust.
+Wil raised one eyebrow, a gesture that managed to convey both doubt and curiosity.
 “I’m not sure what you’re seeing that we aren’t, friend.”

-Sim turned to face him, and something fierce had kindled in his eyes.
-The fire there was a stranger to Sim’s gentle face, but it burned all the same.
+Sim turned to face us, and burning conviction stared back.
 “We still have arrows.
 Oil.
 Pitch.”
-He gestured toward the few guards gathered near the wall.
+He gestured to the guards clustered near the wall like leaves gathering in a corner.
 “You’ve faced worse odds on the frontier, haven’t you?”

-Wil’s eyebrow lifted again, and though his mouth shaped into something wry, there was no mockery in his tone.
-“Barely,” he said, but his eyes were watching Sim differently now, as if measuring him anew.

-Then Sim looked at me.

-“Kvothe,” he said, and my name sounded like an oath.
-“I’ll need you on the Wind.”

-I stared at him.
-Pain and weariness blurred the edges of the world, and his words seemed distant, as if they were meant for someone stronger.
-“I—Sim, I don’t know if I can.”
-My hands trembled, slight but unsteady, and my breath caught on the edge of what I did not want to say.
-That calling the Name of the Wind might break me more than it broke our enemies.

-Sim stepped closer, his voice softer now.
-“You don’t have to stop it.
-Just slow it down.
-A glancing blow.
-That’s all we need.
-A little time.”

-Time.
-That was all we were ever grasping for.
-Time measured not in hours but in moments, fragile and fleeting, to be stolen in the space between heartbeats.
-He wasn’t asking for the world.
-He wasn’t asking for a miracle.
-He was asking for me.

-There was something in his voice.
-It was not desperation.
-It was belief.

-I drew a breath, sharp and thin, and pulled myself upright.
-My body ached, but it obeyed.
-“Alright,” I said.
-“Do what you can down here.”

-### * * *

-“Wil,” Sim said, already striding toward the guards who had not yet found their purpose.
+One of the older guards straightened slightly.
+“Barely,” he said, his voice rough.
+Something flickered in his eyes.
+Not quite hope.
+But not quite defeat either.

+“Wil,” Sim said.
 “Take three men.
-You’ll get the oil down.
-That comes first.
-Tip the cauldron straight over the courtyard when I give the word.
-No half measures.
-I don’t care if it spills across their shields.”
+Get the oil down to the courtyard.
+When I give the word, tip the whole cauldron.
+I don’t care if it spills across their shields or their mothers’ graves.
+We hold nothing back.”

-Wil answered with a mocking salute, all flourish and grin, but he gathered the men without another word.
+Wil gave him a salute that was all flourish and mockery, but his feet moved with real purpose.
 “On it, Commander Sim.”
-His voice still held its familiar edge of wit, but his steps rang sharp with purpose.
+The jest in his voice couldn’t quite hide the respect underneath.

-Sim turned to the others, the handful of guards still standing in the room, still caught between doubt and duty.
-“You two.
-Every bolt.
+Sim turned to the others, the handful of guards still standing, still breathing, still capable of holding a weapon.
+“Every bolt.
 Every arrow.
-Gather them all.
-If it flies, we shoot it.
+If it flies, we use it.
 Aim for the siege crew.
-No excuses.
 No mercy.
-Not one of them leaves without an arrow in their gut.
-Do you understand?”

-The men nodded.
-Their faces were pale and strained, the look of men unused to clear commands.
-They were used to being shouted at, shoved about by men too drunk to remember what orders they had given a breath before.
-Sim did not shout.
-He was not barking them into line.
-He was giving them something to hold on to.

-Even King Roderick sat silent, watching Sim with an expression I could not easily name.
-There was pride in it, sharp and clean.
-But there was something quieter beneath.
-Something slow and heavy.
-Something shaped like guilt.
+No hesitation.
+Every one of them that falls is a moment more we live.
+Understood?”

+They nodded.
+These men who were used to being forgotten, who spent their days ignored in a tower nobody remembered existed, suddenly had someone looking them in the eye and telling them they mattered.
+Sim wasn’t shouting them into submission.
+He was offering them something to hold onto when everything else was falling apart.

+Then Sim looked at me.
+Something in his face softened, though his voice remained steady.
+“I know what I’m asking.
+I wouldn’t ask if there was another way.”
+He paused.
+“Kvothe.
+I need the Wind.”

+“Sim, I don’t know if I can.”
+My hands trembled, a small betrayal I couldn’t hide.
+My breath caught on words I didn’t want to speak aloud.
+That calling the Name of the Wind again might break something in me that couldn’t be repaired.

+“You don’t have to stop it.
+Just slow it down.
+A glancing blow.
+That’s all we need.”
+He paused.
+“A little time.”

+I breathed in Sim’s belief in me, and forced myself upright.
+My body protested, but it obeyed.
+It remembered how to stand even when standing seemed impossible.
+They had followed me here.
+Wil with his quiet loyalty.
+Sim with his gentle heart.
+And if all I could give them now was time, a handful of borrowed moments, then I would wring it from the wind itself.
+“Alright.”

-Sim met my eyes, and for a moment the question hung between us.
+Sim met my eyes, and the question hung between us like morning mist.
 Would it be enough?

-We did not give it voice.
-We did not need to.
 We both knew the answer.
-It did not have to be enough.
-It only had to buy us time.
+We didn’t need to say it.
+It didn’t have to be enough.
+It only had to buy us time to find what came next.

 ### * * *

-The first stone launched.
+The next stone flew.

 I was waiting.
 My hand pressed flat against the cold wall, feeling the sure weight of it beneath my fingers.
 The stone was steady.
 The stone was still.
 I let its stillness settle the unsteady churn of my thoughts as I reached for the Wind.